Last Updated on September 24, 2021

 Concerning your recommendation letters, do what you can to build these relationships early–and always ask for them well in advance–to make sure that your recommendations are solid and sparkling.
 They can sometimes make the difference between being accepted and not, so invest the time and energy to make sure you will win in this area.

-Most schools offer the master’s degree in sport psychology in one or two years of full time study, and it is quite common for many schools to offer popular alternative schedules as well.
+Most schools offer the master’s degree in sports psychology in one or two years of full time study, and it is quite common for many schools to offer popular alternative schedules as well.
 Many schools also have a two year option to study the master’s degree on a part-time basis.

 Depending on the institution, many programs also include preferred placement for internships or work on capstone projects with local professional sports teams.
 These opportunities can be a great way to leverage existing networks to pursue attractive positions that could potentially be a good fit for you, though these practical components.

 Program graduation requirements can vary a great deal between different schools, with some programs placing great emphasis on capstone projects and others focusing on exams and collaborative projects.
-Generally speaking, most programs require 30-36 credits for a masters in sport psychology, depending on whether there is a thesis component required
+Generally speaking, most programs require 30-36 credits for a masters in sports psychology, depending on whether there is a thesis component required

-Tuition for a master’s degree in sport psychology varied widely between schools–with some 100% online and others on prestigious campuses–and programs can range from $18,000 – $70,000+ for a two-year degree.
+Tuition for a master’s degree in sports psychology varied widely between schools–with some 100% online and others on prestigious campuses–and programs can range from $18,000 – $70,000+ for a two-year degree.
 For on-campus programs, additional expenses (housing, etc.) will also need to be accounted for.
 Many universities do offer financial aid for qualifying students, and it is always worth asking if any assistance might be possible.

-Masters in Sport Psychology Concentrations and Specialties
+Masters in Sports Psychology Concentrations and Specialties

-Applied Sport Psychology – This concentration deals with helping individuals set and achieve goals, understand motivation and drive, and the use of imagery in the process.
+Applied Sports Psychology – This concentration deals with helping individuals set and achieve goals, understand motivation and drive, and the use of imagery in the process.
 Importantly, these skills can be applied in a health and wellness setting (working with youth, designing fitness programs for the general public) or with professional athletes to help them overcome injuries or obstacles and achieve greatness.

-Other Sport Psychology Concentrations and Paths
+Other Sports Psychology Concentrations and Paths

-At many universities there is constant research being done in the realm of sport psychology.
+At many universities there is constant research being done in the realm of sports psychology.
 If you are interested in diving into a particular topic such as imagery, team dynamics, or elements of elite performance (just to name a few), then it could be worthwhile to spend some time researching current or recent projects.
 Tools like Google Scholar can help you see what research is out there.
 If your topic of interest is being pursued by a professor, there is no harm in reaching out, asking for advice, seeing about the possibility of graduate assistantships, and seeing if there are any upcoming projects related to this research that you could help with.
 Many times, researching while obtaining a graduate degree can lead to a full-time position at the university.

 While briefly mentioned earlier, there are several avenues one can pursue in the realm of rehabilitation.
-A sport psychology professional can help athletes recover from the mental aspects of an injury.
+A sports psychology professional can help athletes recover from the mental aspects of an injury.
 This could include overcoming frustration, handling depression, or regaining physical ability that existed prior to the injury.

 Leadership in Sports

-For those who plan to reach the top tier of coaching, team management, or athletic direction, Leadership in Sports is the ideal concentration within Sport Psychology.
+For those who plan to reach the top tier of coaching, team management, or athletic direction, Leadership in Sports is the ideal concentration within Sports Psychology.
 To become a top decision maker who brings out the best in others, you’ll need to set your sights high and equip yourself with the academic foundation of a Master’s Degree tailored to high level management in a collegiate, semi-professional, or professional organization.
 A Leadership in Sports concentration will set you apart from the rest of the pack as you pursue your path to the top of a sports organization.

 Many of the advantages for studying your master’s degree on campus relate to the networking and in-person connections that many universities provide through their sports programs, internships, and mentorship with nearby professional and minor league teams.
 While there are other ways to find these opportunities, the ease of which many programs plug in to them at some universities is certainly a selling point.
 The chance to collaborate in-person with other like-minded individuals who share your passion for the sports industry is also an incentive for studying on campus.

-Despite the above advantages, there is no question that earning your Masters Degree in Sport Psychology through an online program also has a great deal of upside.
+Despite the above advantages, there is no question that earning your Master’s in Sport Psychology degree through an online program also has a great deal of upside.

 As the entire world has adapted to living online, networking, internship and career placement services and events have now gone virtual as well, so online programs can now offer the same networking opportunities as on-campus programs.
-For our complete guide to choosing an Online Degree program, visit our Online Degree Hub Page.